dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/basics/select-statement.md

 ## Select One or Many Scalar Values

 Returning a single column value from a table or view is achieved by providing a single field expression (or any valid expression element) to the `SelectOne` or `SelectMany` method.
-The result is a single `T` or an `IList<T>` where `T` is the .NET CLR type that maps to the SQL column type.
+The result is a single `T` or an `IEnumerable<T>` where `T` is the .NET CLR type that maps to the SQL column type.

 ### Select One Scalar Value